Rafail-Drakakis/Python_projects/web_scraping/Readme.md

 3.python-docx: Used for creating Word documents from text files.
 4.time: Used for measuring elapsed time in the program.

+To install them, type the following command in the terminal: pip install requests beautifulsoup4 python-docx time

 Usage
 To use this program, follow these steps:
 Clone or download this repository to your local machine.